 In my case, since my wave pattern design is a perfect square and uses a background, I’m going to go with Grid, since I want the software to repeat it both horizontally and vertically in order to get that seamless transition.

 Since I’m using a square design for my artwork’s tile, I’ll be leaving the H Spacing and V Spacing options alone, so that my tiles will align themselves perfectly to each other’s edges.

 That being said, all I have to do now is click on Done, and my seamless Illustrator pattern should now be added to the Swatches panel as its own pattern swatch.

 9. How to Edit an Existing Illustrator Pattern

 Whether it's a pattern included in Illustrator or one that's been custom created, the process of editing a pattern design is actually fairly simple.

 Start by opening up the Swatches panel and then double-clicking on the desired pattern swatch, which will bring up the Pattern Options panel.

 As you can see, this acts as a sort of Isolation / Pattern Editing mode, where you can carry out any change to your design, whether it’s setting different colors for some of your composing shapes, adjusting their size, or maybe even adding new shapes and elements, which will immediately show up within the repeating tile copies.

-10. How to Scale an Existing Pattern
+10. How to Scale an Illustrator Pattern Fill

 Well, the process of scaling an applied pattern can prove to be a real challenge, since if you try to resize the shape using the click-and-drag method, you'll quickly notice that the pattern's composing elements will retain the same dimensions.